doc-jones/github-metrics/book/src/contributing.md

 **Inclusive Language**  https://heyguys.cc/

-  Do use these terms: everyone, everybody, all, you all, y'all, folks, friends, people.
+  Do use these terms: everyone, everybody, all, you all, y'all, folks, friends, people, team.

 ⛔️ Do not use "guys"